MicrosoftDocs/azure-reference-other/studio-module-reference/score-vowpal-wabbit-version-7-4-model.md

 Vowpal Wabbit has many command-line options for choosing and tuning algorithms.
 A full discussion of these options is not possible here; we recommend that you view the [Vowpal Wabbit wiki page](https://github.com/JohnLangford/vowpal_wabbit/wiki/Command-line-arguments).

-The following parameters are not supported in Azure Machine Learning Studio.
+The following parameters are not supported in Azure Machine Learning Studio (classic).

 -   The input/output options specified in [https://github.com/JohnLangford/vowpal_wabbit/wiki/Command-line-arguments](https://github.com/JohnLangford/vowpal_wabbit/wiki/Command-line-arguments)